 - Outdoor pools and beach clubs are open.

-- Spas, thermal baths, and amusement parks can reopen on July 1st.
+- Spas, thermal baths, and amusement parks are open.

 Hotels have reopened with extra protocols for safety and hygiene, including the use of masks and hand sanitizer by staff and guests.
-Hotel restaurants can serve food to hotel guests without any time limit (regardless of any regional curfew) but fitness areas may be closed until June and spas may be closed until July.
-Many hotels do not currently offer buffet breakfast, but have opted for table service as a precaution.
+Hotel restaurants can serve food to hotel guests and the public but the use of fitness areas and spas may be restricted to limited capacity to guests only and/or advance booking only.
+Many hotels do not currently offer buffet breakfast but have opted for table service as a precaution.

 Restaurants and Cafés

-Restaurants have reopened for delivery, carry out, or table service outdoors until the curfew.
+Restaurants have reopened for delivery, carry out, or table service outdoors.
 Indoor service has resumed with table occupancy and distance limitations.
 Many have opted for a digital or QR code menu to avoid passing printed menus between customers.

 Museums and Cultural Sites

 All shops are open for business, though smaller stores may limit the number of customers admitted inside to comply with social distancing protocols.
-You must wear a mask and use hand sanitizer when shopping.
+You must wear a mask and use hand sanitizer when shopping indoors.

 Only four passengers are allowed per vehicle if they are not members of the same family; there is no limit for family members.
 Passengers are not allowed to sit in the front passenger seat next to the driver and must wear masks while inside the vehicle.
 Car services sanitize their vehicles inside and out between clients and provide fresh masks and hand sanitizer.